ajpotts01/ajpotts01/README.md

 My repositories are usually things I'm building while I read books or do Udemy courses, but I did do a good look into streaming data pipelines (and stringing together as many SaaS trials as possible) in a group project [here](https://github.com/ajpotts01/eventsim_streaming).

-Here is what I'm currently interested in:
+I am always playing with technology.
+Here are the things I'm currently interested in:
-- Data and analytics engineering
+- Cloud security, SIEM/SOAR technologies and "DevSecOps"
-- Machine learning engineering and MLOps
+- Data, analytics and machine learning engineering
 - Cloud and platform engineering
 - Software engineering with Python and Go